 After juvenile sentencing, a minor may request that the court seal the juvenile record.
 This petition must be made within five years of the offense or when the minor turns 18, whichever happens first.
 Offenses considered less serious and dismissed before January 1, 2015, will be automatically sealed by the court as long as probation has been satisfactorily completed.

 Usually, misdemeanor crimes are sealed.
-Crimes where the juvenile was tried as an adult, will not be sealed unless it meets the requirements for expungement.
+Crimes where the juvenile was tried as an adult will not be sealed unless it meets the requirements for expungement.
 Even when a juvenile record is sealed, it does not mean that the record is entirely unavailable.

 The information may be available to other organizations, personnel, and agencies, such as any probation department the minor was assigned to, the courts, and even schools.
 Therefore, any requests to seal these records must be made separately to these organizations.